kimzuni/longvinter-docker-server/README.md

     kimzuni/longvinter-docker-server:latest
 ```

 As an alternative, you can copy the [.env.example](/.env.example) file to a new file called .env file.
-Modify it to your needs, check out the [environment variables](#environment-variables) section to check the correct values.
 Change your docker run command to this:

 ```bash
 docker run -d \